Starbucks profit beats, Europe weakness hurts

 Starbucks expects new products to build sales as the year progresses.

-Starbucks, Chipotle Mexican Grill and Panera Bread Co cater to relatively upscale consumers and have been outperforming the broader restaurant industry, whose overall sales are expected to lag population growth this decade.
+Starbucks, Chipotle Mexican Grill (CMG.N) and Panera Bread Co (PNRA.O) cater to relatively upscale consumers and have been outperforming the broader restaurant industry, whose overall sales are expected to lag population growth this decade.

 (Reporting By Lisa Baertlein in Los Angeles; editing by Andre Grenon, Phil Berlowitz)